jayofdoom/jay.jvf.cc/content/posts/openstack-unit-test-pycharm.md

 The initial setup will default to pulling in your `requirements.txt` packages, however for Ironic and most other OpenStack projects, there are additional packages to install for testing and optional features.
-So I open the built-in terminal, which has a in the prompt `(pycharmvenv)` because it activated our environment automatically.
+So I open the built-in terminal, which has a `(pycharmvenv) `in the prompt because it activated our environment automatically.
 Inside this environment, I installed the remaining
 requirements:
 `pip install -r test-requirements.txt -r driver-requirements.txt`.